Hozny/University-Notes/MATH138/MATH138.md

 >$$\int_a^b f(x)dx $$
 **Note:**
 - The $f(x)$ is the integrand
-- The $dx$ denots the variable of integration
+- The $dx$ denotes the variable of integration
-- The $a,b$ denote limits of integeration the whole expressiondenots the definite integral
+- The $a,b$ denote limits of integration the whole expression denotes the definite integral

 So, $\int_a^b f(x)dx = I = lim_{n \rightarrow \infty} S_n$.
 It represents the exact area under $f$ from $a$ to $b$ (signed - positive/negative)